Brian T. Sinsabaugh is an Associate in our Land Use and Zoning Practice Groups and is based in our Hauppauge office.

 Mr. Sinsabaugh earned his Juris Doctor from Syracuse University College of Law.
 He served as an Executive Editor for the Journal of Science & Technology Law and received the College of Law Gavel Award.
 From Clarkson University’s School of Business, he earned his Master of Business Administration and his Bachelor of Science with a major in International Business Management.

-In 2020, Mr. Sinsabaugh was named to the New York Metro Rising Stars list of Super Lawyers.
+In 2020 and 2021, Mr. Sinsabaugh was named to the New York Metro Rising Stars list of Super Lawyers.

 Admitted to practice in the state of New York, he is a member of the New York State Bar Association.